GoBeromsu/Concern-is-All-You-Need/README.md

-# Concern is All You Need: Semantic Untangling with Small Language Models
+# Untangling of multi-concern commits using SLM

 ## Tangled Dataset Naming Convention